PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 |---|---|---|---|

 | 2.
-Design & EPC Selection | Months 2–4 | 8 weeks | Determine the repowering option (partial/full) · Issue a request for proposals to 3–5 EPC contractors · Select based on price, warranties, references, and construction time |
+Design & EPC Selection | Months 2–4 | 8 weeks | Determine the repowering option (partial/full); issue a request for proposals to 3–5 EPC contractors; select based on price, warranties, references, and construction time |

 | 3.
-Approval & Funding | Months 4–6 | 8 weeks | Market Master Data Registry Update · Coordination with the Grid Operator · Building Permit/Notice in Accordance with State Building Codes · KfW 270 or Commercial Bank Financing · Project Financing via an SPV, if applicable |
+Approval & Funding | Months 4–6 | 8 weeks | Market Master Data Registry Update; Coordination with the Grid Operator; Building Permit/Notice in accordance with state building codes; KfW 270 or commercial bank financing; project financing via an SPV, if applicable |

 | 4.
-Dismantling & Module Sales | Months 6–7 | 4 weeks | Dismantling of Existing Modules · Categorization: Second Life vs. Recycling · Sale of Intact Modules via Marketplaces · Proof of Disposal in Accordance with the WEEE Directive |
+Dismantling & Module Sales | Months 6–7 | 4 weeks | Dismantling of existing modules; categorization into "second life" vs. recycling; sale of intact modules through online marketplaces; disposal certificates in accordance with the WEEE Directive |

 | 5.
-Installation & Commissioning | Months 7–9 | 8 weeks | Installation of modern TOPCon modules · Inverters (including hybrid inverters with a battery storage interface) · New wiring, if necessary · Grid connection compliant with VDE-AR-N 4105 · Expert inspection · Fire protection compliant with VdS standards |
+Installation & Commissioning | Months 7–9 | 8 weeks | Installation of modern TOPCon modules; inverters (including hybrid inverters with a battery storage interface); new wiring as needed; grid connection compliant with VDE-AR-N 4105; expert inspection; fire protection compliant with VdS standards |

 | 6.
-Marketing & Sales | Months 9–18 | 36 weeks | Engage an M&A advisor · Set up a data room · Bidding process with 4–6 buyers · 2–3 binding offers · Closing as an asset or share deal |
+Marketing & Sales | Months 9–18 | 36 weeks | Engage M&A advisors; set up a data room; conduct a bidding process with 4–6 buyers; receive 2–3 binding offers; close the deal as an asset or share deal |

-| Sources: Logic Energy’s own framework based on practical projects by the Helm Group · pv magazine — PV³ Philippsburg Documentation 2025. | |||
+| Sources: Logic Energy’s own framework based on practical projects by the Helm Group; pv magazine – PV³ Philippsburg Documentation 2025.
+As of August 2026. | |||

 Phase 1 in Practice: EL Test, Performance Ratio, Structural Analysis Report